cbmr-data/cbmr-data.github.io/esrum/source/usage/transfers/internal_troubleshooting.rst

 ``rsync`` fails with ``Permission denied`` when copying from ``/datasets``
 ==========================================================================

-If you forget to use the ``--no-perms`` option when rsync'ing data out of a ``/datasets`` folder, then all permissions will be set to ``000``.
+If you forget to use the appropriate options when rsync'ing data out of a ``/datasets`` folder, then all permissions will be set to ``000``.
 In other words, nobody can read, write, or execute those files and folders.

 To fix this, first run the following commands to fix the permissions, where ``/path/to/copied/data`` is the path to the copy of the data that